Long after the fighting stops, war continues to impact on the health of soldiers, civilians and the environment.

-Veterans with mental health conditions resulting from their wartime experience also treatment and support after the war.
+Veterans with mental health conditions resulting from their wartime experience often needed continuing treatment and support after the war.

-Both World Wars impacted the fields of psychology and psychiatry, as specialists were called upon to treat soldiers suffering from the debilitating stress and trauma of war.
-Special units were set up to receive soldiers experiencing mental trauma, some were near the war zone so soldiers could return to the front if they recovered quickly.
-Others were sent back to military hospitals in the UK.
+Both World Wars impacted the fields of psychology and psychiatry, as specialists were called upon to treat soldiers suffering from debilitating stress and trauma.
+Special units were set up to receive soldiers experiencing mental trauma, some centres were near the war zone so soldiers could return to the front once they recovered.
+More serious cases were sent back to military hospitals in the UK.

-Successive wars have had their own ways of describing and dealing with mental health in wartime:
+Successive wars have had their own ways of describing and dealing with mental health conditions resulting from war:

 Private Meek's Recovery

 This short video was filmed at the military hospital at Netley during the First World War.
-It shows some of the two-and- a-half-year journey to recovery from shell shock for 28 year old Private Meek.
+It shows Private Meek, a 28 year old soldier during his two-and- a-half-year journey to recovery from shell shock.
 [1 min.
 42 secs.]

 There is a lot of debate about how much war and medicine have influenced each other.
 Sometimes war adds to medical knowledge by drawing attention to a particular injury, such as the loss of a limb.

-The First World War also saw a huge increase in the number of female nurses and male orderlies working in field hospitals near the front line.
+War has also created new roles and opportunities in medicine.
+The First World War saw a huge increase in the number of female nurses and male orderlies working in field hospitals near the front line.
 And with most men sent to fight, the War Office called on women to drive ambulances and female surgeons to perform surgery both in the war zone and at home, giving them a chance to prove their competence.

 Military medicine has also influenced society in unexpected ways.
-The military was one of the first organisations to use assessment tests on new recruits.
+The military was one of the first organisations to use physical and phychological assessment tests on new recruits.

-Concerns about the poor performance of troops in the South African War prompted questions about the 'racial health' of the population.
+Concerns about the poor performance of troops in the South African War prompted questions about the national efficiency and 'racial health' of the population.
 This eventually led to medical inspections for new recruits in the First World War.

 Towards the end of the war, a physiologist working for the military, Group Captain Martin Flack, used his knowledge of respiratory and circulatory physiology to create tests for Royal Air Force recruits.
 His tests were designed to select the recruits that were most suitable for training as pilots.